JustKamo/Home-Lab-Attack-Analyze/README.md

 <h1>Home-Lab:Attack & MalwareAnalyses</h1>

 <h2>Description</h2>
-Designed a homelab with two virtual machines: an attacker machine(Kali Linux) and a defender machine (Windows with Splunk as the SIEM).
+Designed a homelab with two virtual machines: an attacker machine(Kali Linux) and a target machine (Windows with Splunk as the SIEM).
 Developed a custom malware payload disguised as "CV.pdf.exe" using Kali Linux, performed port scanning with nmap and successfully executed remote commands on the Windows machine.
 Monitored the attack using Sysmon and Splunk analyzing the malicious activity and identifying indicators of compromise.
 Mapped observed techniques to the MITRE ATT&CK framework and strategies to enhance the defense mechanisms<br />

 <h2>Environments Used </h2>